 - Additional options are available to restrict users from accessing Onshape’s commands for copying, sharing, or exporting that document’s data from Onshape

-Communication of data between Onshape’s cloud servers and users’ web browser clients and mobile devices is always encrypted, however if documents are shared with users that have malicious intent, they could by manual or automated means reproduce the documents’ data for their own purposes irrespective of the permissions you assign.
+Communication between Onshape’s cloud servers and users’ web browser clients and mobile devices is always encrypted, however if documents are shared with users that have malicious intent, they could by manual or automated means reproduce the documents’ data for their own purposes irrespective of the permissions you assign.
 For example, Onshape cannot prevent receiving users from taking screenshots, nor can Onshape prevent attempts to reverse engineer information sent to the browser or mobile client.

 As with all important company or personal data, Onshape recommends that you exercise caution at all times when sharing and that you limit permission levels to the minimum necessary.
 In highly sensitive situations where you are concerned about the behavior of the recipients, you should consider copying the data to another Onshape document, defeaturing the data, sharing the data in only a tessellated format, or other techniques to remove detailed information.